I never planned to become a mentor.

 Anyway, I digress.

-So, this mentoring and coaching stuff – it sort of happened by accident, which in my experience is always the best way.
-Creative and divine flow at it’s finest.
-It’s whenever my life works best – I shit you not.
+So, this mentoring stuff – it sort of happened by accident, which in my experience is always the best way.
+Creative flow at it’s finest.
+It’s whenever my life works best.
 And with the gift of hindsight, I’ve been able to see just how much I’ve always done this for people – I even recently came across an old letter from one of my teachers praising me for giving up my time to help younger pupils at school.
-Nice one Miss Fry.
+Cheers Miss Fry.

 Anyway, about a year or so ago, I received a call from one of my biz buddies, Joanne who works at Chester Voluntary Action – about a girl who had just dropped out of 6th form and was looking for some volunteering opportunities.
 She was interested in photography so Joanne asked if I would take her along on a shoot or two to build her confidence.

 We met for cake and tea and to have a chat.